 Buy 12 Weeks in Advance or During a Promotion

 Now, we were very lucky to get the tickets during a promotion.
 The normal price is usually higher than £40 return even at 12 weeks out and gets progressively much higher the nearer you get to departure day.
 But, if you can get a similar price then absolutely go for it!
-We travelled from York to London on the East Coast mainline.
+We travelled First Class from York to London on the East Coast mainline.
 I don’t know if the same amount of food is offered for shorter journeys or on different routes.